DevoLearn/C_elegans_DevoLearn/README.md

 </pre>
 ## How to use it?

 This tool is part of [DevoWormAI](https://devoworm.github.io/DevoWormAi/index.html).
 More over, this tool also provides reseachers all necessary code by the means of Google Colab notebooks which can be found in this directory.
-This notebook is for those who have understanding of Machine learning and neural networks and they can tweak the params according to thier need for the best results.
+This notebook is for those who have understanding of Machine learning and neural networks and they can tweak the params according to their need for the best results.

 ## Online Resource